attempering/at-engine/README.md

-# Kernel code for AT-Engine
+# AT-Engine

 ## Overview

-The adaptive tempering algorithm is a single-copy simulated tempering algorithm that is based on a continuous temperature range.
+This package implements an adaptive tempering algorithm, which is a single-copy simulated tempering method based on a continuous temperature range.
-The algorithm adopts a few self-learning techniques to adaptive the parameters related to statistical weights (the partition function).
+The algorithm adopts a few adaptive techniques to progressively refine the parameters related to the partition function, which serves as the weights to the overall temperature distribution.

-The current code is written in ANSI C, its and is compatible with GROMACS 4.6.
+The current code is written in ANSI C.

 ## Getting started